electather/use-web-otp/README.md

 ## Usage example

+to be added ...

 ## Contributing

 1. Clone this repo
 2. Create a branch: `git checkout -b your-feature`
 3. Make some changes
-4. Test your changes by [running your local version](#developing-locally)
-5. Push your branch and open a Pull Request
+4. Push your branch and open a Pull Request

 ## License